akpw/akpw/_posts/2016-06-16-CollectionView-I.md

     }
 }
 {% endhighlight %}
-As collection view copies layout attribute objects, we need to conform to the NSCopying protocol and implement the relevant methods.
+As collection view copies layout attribute objects, we also have to conform to the NSCopying protocol and implement its methods.

 **Section headers in a rect**